AndBible/sword_studybibles/README.md

 This script (study2sword.py) converts epub-type files into OSIS xml files, that can be further converted into sword module.

-Epub file for Global Study Bible (abreviated ESV study bible) can be downloaded for free from http://www.esv.org/e-books/.
+ePub file for Global Study Bible (abreviated ESV study bible) can be downloaded for free from http://www.esv.org/e-books/.

-Epub-files for ESV Study bible and McArthur Study Bible can be downloaded from crossway (https://www.crossway.org/customer/library/#product_type=Ebook) if you have purchased them either as a physical book or only digitally.
+ePub-files for ESV Study bible and McArthur Study Bible can be downloaded from Crossway (https://www.crossway.org/customer/library/#product_type=Ebook) if you have purchased them either as a physical book or only digitally.
+It is likely that other ePub bible commentaries can be handled by this tool (if not directly, with smallish modifications to the code).

-I'm proceeding to get free Global Study Bible module distributed via crosswire etc. and proprietary modules via crossway's e-library.
+I'm proceeding to get free Global Study Bible module distributed via crosswire etc. and proprietary modules via Crossway's e-library.
+At the moment I do not have rights to distribute any of them, but you may use this tool to get your module.

-Installing and converting to sword module
+Installing and converting to SWORD module
 -----------------------------------------

 Install python packages beautifulsoup4 and jinja2:

     pip install beautifulsoup4
     pip install jinja2
     pip install lxml

 Unzip your epub file:

     mkdir modulename
     cd modulename
     unzip PATH_TO_MY.epub

 Run command

     python study2sword modulename

 This will create OSIS XML file modulename.xml.